wenkangwei/Covering-salesman-problem/README.md

 # Covering-salesman-problem
-This project compares different approaches for solving  covering-salesman problem.
+This project implements and compares different approaches for solving covering-salesman problem in jupyter notebook.

 ### Covering salesman problem
 Covering salesman problem (CSP) is a generalization of traveling salesman problem (TSP).
 It is stated as follows: to identify the minimum cost tour of a subset of n given cities such that every city not on the tour is within some predetermined covering distance standard, S, of a city that is on the tour.
 [Reference](https://www.jstor.org/stable/pdf/25768381.pdf?casa_token=DzvEo2XmH-kAAAAA:HQ8id9S8lWKQHfbAGNcg3jSr9qwxBSDb5qgTygKce08kSPj-zgpcTkR0tYKn6KBliSF2ywM34fy2ox3XmaUXfFMgWRQxKP_4g3edU5JbE5Jz5L0mOf53xg)